Near Marshfield in Wood County, Wisconsin — The American Midwest (Great Lakes)

 Categories. • War, World II •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 2, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,127 times since then.
+This page has been viewed 1,144 times since then and 17 times this year.
 Last updated on October 27, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
 Photos: 1, 2. submitted on July 2, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
 3. submitted on October 27, 2007, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.